-Learning Lab is available for students in 5th grade and above, as it requires the ability work independently with Trinity Prep curricula.
+Learning Lab is available for students in 5th grade and above, as it requires the ability to work independently with Trinity Prep curricula.

 Barton Reading Program Service

-If reading tutoring is requested by Trinity Prep parents for any Learning lab students, our 2017-18 LLC, Mimi Turner, will provide reading support through the Barton Reading Program.
+If reading tutoring is requested by Trinity Prep parents for any Learning Lab students, our 2017-18 LLC, Mimi Turner, will provide reading support through the Barton Reading Program.
 The Barton Reading Program has proven successful in improving reading decoding, comprehension, and fluency for people with dyslexia and other visual processing disorders that can interfere with typical acquisition of reading skills.